 An Energy Performance Certificate gives detailed information about your property’s energy efficiency and carbon dioxide emissions.

-Some of the things your assessor will take a look at are:
+Some of the things your assessor will take a look include:

 - Roofs, walls and insulation